 St Giles and Shipbourne Newsletter

 The Harvest Supper is held each year for the joint benefice at the end of September or in early October.
-See the News page for a report on this year's Harvest Supper.
+A report on the Harvest Supper held in October 2023 is shown on the News page.

 St Giles Fair